During the long course of this poethood

 Tell you I love you, ask if you’re OK

-Give you a kiss if you’re going to work
+Give you a hug when you’re gong to work

 Or hide if you’re menstrual & going bezerk

 For ye are the one thing I crave here the most

 Ycamped on the crest of this ocean coast

 You’re the music, lass, that livens my drumming,

 There is a heat they call the burn of Greece